 Many active ingredients are found in hemp and marijuana plants.
-Plenty of studies have focused on two specific natural compounds that these plants produce.
-These cannabinoids include tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Plenty of studies have focused on two specific natural compounds that these plants produce, including tetrahydrocannabinol (THC) and cannabidiol (CBD).

-Both Delta 9 and Delta 8 THC are derived from the Sativa cannabis plant family and have similar names and structures, making them easy to confuse.
+Delta-9 and Delta-8 THC are two main isomers of the Sativa cannabis plant which share similar names and structures, making them easy to confuse.
 Researching these cannabinoids probably led you to find many products containing them.
 As a result of their legalization, their popularity has grown tremendously due to the effects they offer.

 We can help if you're confused!
 This detailed guide explains the differences between Delta-8 and Delta-9, presents some helpful tips, and prepares you to make informed purchases in the future.